Memory-free Online Change-point Detection: A Novel Neural Network Approach: Experiments and Results

 \subsubsection{Hyperparameters}

 The values for hyperparameters have been selected using a grid search over a limited number of values.
 We use the same hyperparameters for all datasets.
 The size of the sliding window $\mathit{w}$ is set to $6$ for all datasets.
 The number of hidden units of the LSTM network $U$ is set to 20.
 The number of the models in the TAEnet-ensemble $M$ is equal to $3$.
 The skip sizes $S$, for each TAEnet, have been set differently to $3$, $5$, and $7$, respectively, to learn data representation at various scales.
-The value for horizon hyperparameter $h$ is set to $4$. $C$ that determines the size of threshold (Equation \ref{eq:threshold_init}) is set to $1.4$; however, during the first few epochs after finding a change-point, $C$ is set to a high value to let the network adapt itself to the new behavior. $n_{init}$ is set such that these initial samples do not contain any change-points; in most experiments, we have selected $10\%$ of the samples for this purpose.
-Hyperparameter $\beta$ is set to $0.6$ so that the majority of the models should report a change-point in order to make a change-point decision. $n_{CPD}$ has been set to $3$.
+The value for horizon hyperparameter $h$ is set to $4$. $C$ that determines the size of threshold (Equation \ref{eq:threshold_init}) is set to $1.4$; however, during the first few epochs after finding a change point, $C$ is set to a high value to let the network adapt itself to the new behavior. $n_{init}$ is set such that these initial samples do not contain any change points; in most experiments, we have selected $10\%$ of the samples for this purpose.
+Hyperparameter $\beta$ is set to $0.6$ so that the majority of the models should report a change point to make a change point decision. $n_{CPD}$ has been configured as $3$.
+When $n_{CPD}$ is set to a lower value, the model becomes highly sensitive to even minor data fluctuations, while a higher value may cause the model to overlook certain change points in the data.
 We train the network with Stochastic Gradient Decent (SGD) with a learning rate of $0.001$.
 The number of epochs $e_{init}$, $e_{train}$, and $e_{re-init}$ has been set to $10$, $5$, and $100$, respectively.
 The time series are standardized to have zero mean and unit variance.
-The results are average of 10 random seeds.
+The results are an average of 10 random seeds.